Arteriovenous malformations (AVM)

 - Shunt: the direct flow of blood from an artery to a vein.

-- Dura: the tough, fibrous membrane which forms the outer covering of the brain; the dura mater.
+- Dura: the membrane or layer which forms the outer covering of the brain; the dura mater.

 We do not know the cause of AVMs in the brain but we do know that they are not cancerous (they are not linked to brain tumours) and they are not infectious.